Kasparov versus the World: The game

 This move was the first mistake made in the seven-piece endgame.
 The tablebase shows that either 54...Qd3 or 54...Qd5 gives a theoretical draw.
-The idea was to get more activity with their queen and be able to force White's king into several checks, however it was shown that with good piece coordination that the white king would be able to escape the checks and White would promote first with a winning position, demonstrated by Kasparov in the game.
+The idea was to get more activity with their queen and be able to force White's king into several checks; however, it was shown that with good piece coordination the white king would be able to escape the checks and White would promote first with a winning position, demonstrated by Kasparov in the game.